TooTouch/REVECA/README.md

 Our model uses three video features: instance segmentation mask, TSN features

-1. We use the semantic segmentation mask for training model.
+1. We use the semantic segmentation mask for the training model.
 The segmentation model is [Mask2Former](https://github.com/facebookresearch/Mask2Former).

 2. We use TSN features extracted by Temporal Segmentation Networks.
-TSN features released in GEBC Challenge can download in [here](https://drive.google.com/drive/folders/1kOauKJY4MphWJhjYcXcCcdmP-071Fu6D?usp=sharing).
+TSN features released in GEBC Challenge can download [here](https://drive.google.com/drive/folders/1kOauKJY4MphWJhjYcXcCcdmP-071Fu6D?usp=sharing).

 # Methods

-Our video understanding model called REVECA based on CoCa.
-We use three methods: (1) Temporal-based Pairwise Difference (TPD), (2) Frame position embedding and (3) LoRA. we use timm version == 0.6.2.dev0 and `loralib`.
+Our video understanding model is called REVECA, based on CoCa.
+We use three methods: (1) Temporal-based Pairwise Difference (TPD), (2) Frame position embedding, and (3) LoRA. we use timm version == 0.6.2.dev0 and `loralib`.
 And then, we modify `a vision_transformer.py` for using LoRA.

 <p align='center'>
     <img width='800' src=''>